 I have a lot of respect for Dave Winer, but he is dead wrong on this topic.
 If you search on my blog, what you type in the search box is encrypted.
 When I write this blog, everything I enter in the editor is fully encrypted.
 I see the early days of HTTP as a bug that has since been fixed.
 Dave’s post reminds me of some guy I know that refused to upgrade from Windows XP.

 And even if I’m wrong about security, Google delivers readers to my blog.
 I’m thankful for that.
 Many of you found this blog via a Google search.
 When Google told me and the rest of the world they would rank secure sites higher back in 2015, I made it happen.
 I want more readers.
 Shaking your fist at Google doesn’t accomplish that.

-As for mobile friendly, this is the new world.
+As for mobile-friendly, this is the new world.
 Most reading on the web is now consumed by mobile devices.
-If your blog is not mobile friendly, your readers will be less likely to stick around.
-Making your old school blog mobile-friendly (aka “Responsive”) is an easy win.
+If your blog is not mobile-friendly, your readers will be less likely to stick around.
+Making your old-school blog mobile-friendly (aka “Responsive”) is an easy win.

 Now for the biggest mistake bloggers are making.
 They aren’t maintaining their websites.
 Pages are moved, links break, and comment systems become overrun with spam.
 Going to an older blog where things are not maintained is like walking into a restaurant where no one is cleaning off the tables.

 I have broken link checkers running all the time on all my sites.
 If there is a broken link, it won’t be broken for long.
-I keep up with updates to themes, plugins, and security a few time every month.
+I keep up with updates to themes, plugins, and security a few times every month.
 I run speed tests.
 I back up my sites weekly.

 Too many blogs have become littered with broken links and missing images.
 This makes your writing look less credible.
 I’m also convinced the search engines see your site as less trustworthy.